yangjc/template-parser/readme.md

 Write the *template statements* in contents where can be ignored.\
 Template parser will replace all variables.\
-*Template statements* will be kept if updating file itself, but will be deleted if writing to another file.
+*Template statements* will be kept if updating file itself, but will be removed if writing to another file.

-All options, like *comment start/end marks*, or *variable start/end marks*, can be customized.
+All options, like *comment delimiters*, or *variable delimiters*, can be customized.

 ## Install